 - are pregnant or plan to become pregnant.
 TIBSOVO can cause harm to your unborn baby.
 You should avoid

 becoming pregnant during treatment with TIBSOVO.
 Tell your healthcare provider right away if you become

 pregnant or think you might be pregnant during treatment with TIBSOVO

 - are breastfeeding or plan to breastfeed.
 It is not known if TIBSOVO passes into your breast milk.
 Do not

-breastfeed during your treatment with TIBSOVO and for at least 1 month after your last dose of TIBSOVO.
+breastfeed during your treatment with TIBSOVO and for 1 month after your last dose of TIBSOVO

 Tell your healthcare provider about all the medicines you take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
 Especially tell your doctor if you take hormonal contraceptives.
 TIBSOVO may affect how hormonal contraceptives work and may cause them to not work as well.